shlomtzion1980/payplus-payment-gateway/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-PayPlus.co.il Payment Gateway for WooCommerce extends the functionality of WooCommerce to accept payments from credit/debit cards and choose another alternative method such bit, Apple Pay, Google Pay on a single payment page.
-With PayPlus Gateway, You can choose a dedicated domain for your own payment page and a lot of different and other settings that will raise your conversions.
+Accept credit/debit card payments or other methods such as bit, Apple Pay, Google Pay in one page.
+Create digitally signed invoices & much more!

 == Description ==
 PayPlus Payment Gateway for WooCommerce